 I headed off to Denton to the University of North Texas with plans to be a high school history teacher and coach like my dad, but God had different plans!
 The summer before I went off to school I got to intern under my youth pastor at our church and I fell in love with student ministry.
 Later in the spring of my freshman year at UNT, they asked me to come back to be the interim youth leader and it was because of that experience, I knew that’s where God was calling me.
 Simultaneously, I got involved at Denton Bible Church and their college ministry which offered small groups.
 It was there that I really began to understand God’s insane love for me, His beautiful and sufficient grace, and His plan for my life.

-In 2010, I joined a small church called Redeemer to be the part time youth minister.
-It was challenging and I made a lot of mistakes, but learned a lot about myself and Jesus.
+In 2010, I joined Redeemer Church that met at Westlake Academy to be the part time youth minister.
+It was challenging and I saw a lot of great things but learned a lot about myself and Jesus.
 In May of 2012, Redeemer merged with Bara Church and I was brought on as the Youth Minister during that transition.
 That’s another phenomenal story for another time.
 God’s faithfulness brought me and my family to be a part of the amazing family at Bara in a way we could’ve never imagined but are eternally grateful for!

 My heart for youth ministry is for us to be relational and a people where students know that God wants to use them NOW!
 I often wished I had a trustworthy person or a group of people to come to during those formative years of middle and high school and we strive to provide that every day in Bara Student Ministries.
 I also thought God had no desire to use me then, while I now realize I couldn’t have been more wrong!
 BSM has such a heart to love and encourage this next generation to fall madly in love with Jesus!